 Patrick Holland serves as emergency response coordinator for the Virginia Department of Health.
 He previously worked for Richmond, VA, and advised the city of Greenville, NC.
 He received his undergraduate degree from Campbell University, and an MPA from East Carolina University.

-Marjorie Morris is a business and technology applications analyst at the North Carolina Department of Health and Human Services.
-Her previous work in HHS included disability determination and Medicaid administration.
-Morris received her degree in applied sociology from NC State University.
+Marjorie Morris is a retired health occupations employee living in the Raleigh-Durham area.
+Morris used to work as a business and technology applications analyst for the North Carolina Department of Health and Human Services, and has experience in Medicaid administration and HHS included disability determination.
+She holds a degree in applied sociology from NC State University and attended Texas Woman’s University and Allegheny College.

-Jesse Schaefer is a business litigation attorney at Womble Carlyle Sandridge & Rice in Raleigh, and serves as a surface warfare officer in the United States Navy.
-Schaefer received his undergraduate degree in communication from NC State University, and his law degree from Campbell University.
+Jesse Schaefer is an associate attorney at Womble Bond Dickinson (US) PLLC and has served over 15 years in the United States Navy as a surface warfare officer.
+A former business litigation attorney for Womble Carlyle Sandridge & Rice in Raleigh, Schaefer earned his undergraduate degree in communication from NC State University and his law degree from Campbell University Norman Adrian Wiggins School of Law.

 Mitch Yelverton is the research agreements manager for the Duke University School of Medicine and a private practice attorney.
-He previously worked as the assistant team lead at Consilio Services and was the former director of affinity & volunteer programs for Duke University.
-He earned his BA at Duke and his law degree at Campbell University.
-Yelverton has also worked as a freelance journalist and interned in a congressional office.
+He previously worked as the assistant team lead for Consilio Services and the director of affinity & volunteer programs for Duke University.
+He earned his BA in political science from Duke University and his JD from Campbell University.
+Yelverton is also the governance chair for the YNPN Triangle NC Board of Directors.

 Chad Barefoot is the vice president for institutional advancement at Louisburg College.
-A Wake Forest resident, he is currently serving his third term in the North Carolina Senate, and previously worked for Cary Reconstruction and NC Rep. Skip Stam.
-Barefoot is a graduate of Southeastern Baptist Theological Seminary and Appalachian State University.
+A Wake Forest resident, he previously served three terms in the North Carolina Senate, and worked for Cary Reconstruction, Pioneer Strategies Inc, and NC Rep. Skip Stam.
+Barefoot graduated from Appalachian State University with a BS in political science and from Southeastern Baptist Theological Seminary with an MA in Christian ethics.

-Chris Faison serves as the coordinator of Men of Color Engagement for UNC-Chapel Hill’s Center for Student Success & Academic Counseling.
-A former public school teacher and administrator, Faison is a resident of Durham, NC.
+Chris Faison is the founder and current coordinator of Men of Color Engagement for UNC-Chapel Hill’s Center for Student Success & Academic Counseling.
+A former public school teacher and administrator, Faison earned both his undergraduate and graduate degrees from UNC-Chapel Hill.
+He has served as chairman and executive director observer for the North Carolina State Board of Education and a volunteer education policy analyst for the office of NC Senator Angela Bryant.

 Matt McCall is the assistant general manager for GoRaleigh, part of Transdev North America.
 He previously was the COO for the NC Industrial Commission in the Department of Commerce, the Register of Deeds in Iredell County, NC, and an Allstate Insurance agent.
 A graduate of NC State University, McCall has been vice president of the Iredell County Republican Party and is active in numerous civic and community groups, including Rotary and Civitan.